 Why does LED whitening cause sensitivity?

-Sensitivity is related to peroxide concentration and exposure time, not the light itself.
-Higher-concentration professional gels carry a higher chance of temporary sensitivity, which a desensitizing gel helps reduce.
+Sensitivity is primarily related to peroxide concentration and exposure time.
+Some research has also linked light activation itself to a higher rate of temporary sensitivity.
+A desensitizing gel helps reduce discomfort either way.

 What percentage of hydrogen peroxide is used with LED whitening?